wp-plugins/bogo-buddypress/readme.txt

 Translate your BuddyPress Extended Profiles: Admin Panel -> Users -> BogoBP XProfile

 All email notifications are localized to the language the user set in their profile.
-Also localizes URLs contained in emails when appropriate.
+Also localizes URLs contained in emails where appropriate.

 Known limitation: Parts of the activity stream are not localized.
 I haven't looked at the details and I'll probably not fix it.
 Let me know if you do and I'll apply your patch.